-You are resting under the mystical tree of life, sometimes completely unaware that it is granting you your wishes, that your dreams are coming true, that Universe is constantly listening to you.
-The beauty about this listener is that it’s non-judgmental.
+You are resting under the mystical tree of life, sometimes completely unaware it is granting you your wishes, your dreams are coming true, that the Universe is constantly listening to you.
+The beauty of this listener is that it’s non-judgmental.
 It makes no discrimination between your good desires or bad desires.
-Once you contemplate on something long enough, it is accepted in the fold of the cosmos and the forces of nature get to work on materializing it in your life.
+Once you contemplate something long enough, it is accepted into the fold of the cosmos and the forces of nature get to work materializing it in your life.

 Most importantly, when you don’t believe in something, the Universe doesn’t believe in it either.
 If you believe in your own goals, dreams, desires and hopes, the Universe will too.
 Vedic scriptures persuasively state and logically prove that we are an exact replica of the Universe.
 We are the microcosm and out there is the macrocosm.
 Anything you wish to materialize outside, you must first learn to manifest it within — with complete conviction and sincerity.

-Your fears, thoughts, desires, expectations, dreams, hopes — they stem from a thought.
+Your fears, thoughts, desires, expectations, dreams and hopes stem from thought.
 Whatever you cling to ultimately manifests.

 Never think you are undeserving of the good in your life, never think you can’t make it, because, if you start to think that, well then, you leave Nature with no choice but to believe you.
 Allow your dreams to materialize; give your hopes a chance over your fears, let your conviction win over your doubts.